Jenae Leles

-Amelia Jenae Leles (born January 28, 1987) is an American, former collegiate All-American, softball third basemen.
+Amelia Jenae Leles (born January 28, 1990) is an American former collegiate All-American, softball third baseman.
 She attended Rio Americano High School and the University of Arizona, winning two titles with the Wildcats during her years playing from 2006 to 2009.
 With United States women's national softball team she won 2011 World Cup of Softball.
 Jenae was named to the 2012 Women's National Team.
-She was also drafted #6 in the National Pro Fastpitch.
+She was also drafted number 6 in the National Pro Fastpitch.